ibm-cloud-docs/watsonxdata/tut_provi_custbckt.md

    When the setup is complete, the {{site.data.keyword.lakehouse_short}} home page is displayed.
    You are all set to use the {{site.data.keyword.lakehouse_short}} or you can configure it further.

-   If you don’t want to go through the wizard, you can skip and return to the {{site.data.keyword.lakehouse_short}} home page.
-You can set up your {{site.data.keyword.lakehouse_short}} from the home page anytime.

 8. Click **Finish and go**.
 This displays the **Infrastructure manager** page.

 You can add more engines, catalogs, buckets, and databases in the **Infrastructure manager** page if you want to.
-For more information about creating engines, catalogs, buckets, databases, see the Configuring watsonx.data components section.
+For more information about creating engines, catalogs, buckets, databases, see the [Configuring watsonx.data components section](watsonxdata?topic=watsonxdata-prov_engine){: external}.
 _______

 ## Querying data